uchicago-capp-30320/CivicLens/README.md

 ##### Set Up Environment Variable for API Key
+To obtain a regulations.gov API key, request one on [the API page](https://open.gsa.gov/api/regulationsgov/#getting-started)

-For security reasons, we would want to use an Environment Variable to store the REgulations.gov API key.
+For security reasons, we would want to use an Environment Variable to store the API key.

-To set up the API key token as an environment variable:
+To set up the API key as an environment variable:

 for MacOS and Linux (bash):
 ```bash